BruunoMM/BruunoMM/README.md

 Senior year student of Computer Science at Pontifical Catholic University of Rio de Janeiro, having worked as a Teaching Assistant of System Software, that looks software at a low level of abstraction.

-Partial time TI Consultant in a public security project of Genesis Instituite, a start-up incubator, at PUC-Rio.
+Partial time IT Consultant in a public security project of Genesis Instituite, a start-up incubator, at PUC-Rio.
 Tutor in Computer Science / Programming in the "free-time".

 ## Contact
 - :mailbox_with_mail: &nbsp;&nbsp;&nbsp;`brunommarinho@hotmail.com`